Thenlie/mdnman/lib/javascript/web_api/xmlhttprequest_api/synchronous_and_asynchronous_requests/index.md

 ## Synchronous request

+> [!WARNING]
-> **Warning:** Synchronous XHR requests often cause hangs on the web, especially with poor network conditions or when the remote server is slow to respond.
+> Synchronous XHR requests often cause hangs on the web, especially with poor network conditions or when the remote server is slow to respond.
 Synchronous XHR is now deprecated and should be avoided in favor of asynchronous requests.

 All new XHR features such as `timeout` or `abort` are not allowed for synchronous XHR.
 Doing so will raise an `InvalidAccessError`.